R8-63 Application for certificate of public convenience and necessity for merchant plant; progress reports.

 (v) A list of all needed federal, state, and local approvals related to the facility and site, identified by title and the nature of the needed approval; a copy of such approvals or a report of their status; and a copy of any application related to eligible facility and/or exempt wholesale generator status pursuant to Section 32 of the Public Utility Holding Company Act of 1935 (PUHCA), as amended by the Energy Policy Act of 1992, including attachments and subsequent amendments, if any; and

-(vi) A general description of the transmission facilities to which the facility will interconnect, and a color map showing their general location.
+(vi) A description of the transmission facilities to which the facility will interconnect, and a color map showing their general location.
 If additional facilities are needed, a statement regarding whether the applicant would need to acquire rights-of-way for new facilities.

 (3) Exhibit 3 shall provide a description of the need for the facility in the state and/or region, with supporting documentation.